fabio grasso websitehome

 COMPOSITIONAL ACTIVITY

-Winner in 1996 of the First Prize of the Buenos Aires Ginastera Competition with the work for guitar and orchestra Katoptroeidès (LISTEN ON YOUTUBE, Buenos Aires Teatro Colón performance) and In 1999 of the Prize Journées de la jeune musique de Marseille with La Sérénade aux tristes sourires (LISTEN ON YOUTUBE) for 11 instruments, awarded with unanimous vote of the jury and the special mention of the public, Fabio Grasso shows his varied compositional research in a catalogue which includes instrumental and vocal solo, chamber and symphonic compositions, performed by himself and by other remarkable players (always with high appreciation of his writing) in prestigious European and American venues.
+Fabio Grasso shows his varied compositional research in a catalogue which includes instrumental and vocal solo, chamber and symphonic compositions, performed by himself and by other players (always with high appreciation of his writing) in prestigious European and American venues.

 Several Fabio Grasso's works are inspired by literary themes.
 Some examples:

-Read about and listen to
+Read and listen:

 Der gefesselte Strom for two pianos (from Hölderlin)